gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 ## Instanced Drawing

-Now standard, common uses are drawing lots of trees, bushes, or grass quickly.
+This is now standard.
+Common uses include drawing lots of trees, bushes, or grass quickly.

 ## UNSIGNED_INT indices